Local testing framework

 Copy

 The call to pytest_addoption adds a command line option named snowflake-session to the pytest command.
-The Session fixture checks this command line option, and creates a local or live Session depending on its value.
-This allows you to easily switch between local and live modes for testing.
+The Session fixture checks this command line option and creates a local or live Session, depending on its value.
+This lets you easily switch between local and live modes for testing, as shown in the following command line examples:

 # Using local mode: